 Concerns with the Industrial Relation Code:

-- The new labor code does not take into consideration the work conditions of workers in industrial establishments less than 300.
+- The new labour code does not take into consideration the work conditions of workers in industrial establishments less than 300.

 - The conditions of legal strikes are very stringent and would make it very difficult to practically impossible to call a strike legally.